mglaman/commerce_cart_api/README.md

 ## PATCH

-A JSON object of order item IDs and an array containing the quantity.
+A JSON object of order item IDs whose values are objects that define the item's new quantity.

 ```
 {
-  3: ["quantity": 1],
+  3: {"quantity": 1},
-  9: ["quantity": 2],
+  9: {"quantity": 2},
 }
 ```